17. Light Up Alberta

 But this year a bevy of Alberta’s small boutique energy retailers got together to do something really different.
 In Alberta’s deregulated electricity market they launched Light Up Alberta, a program that offers a $0.15 a kilowatt-hour rebate for solar electricity exported to the grid.
 More…

-Podcast: Bright Idea: A small scale voluntary feed-in tariff for solar micro-generators
+Podcast: Bright Idea: Alberta's small scale voluntary feed-in tariff for solar micro-generators

 If you own a solar system in Alberta chances are that you got out of interest or out of wanting to offset your carbon footprint.
 With the current micro-generation regulations in Alberta the payback period was quite long.
 Now with this new program, Light Up Alberta, paying $0.15 cents a kilowatt-hour for your electricity things are starting to look up for rooftop solar in Alberta.